10 Must-know Points for Canadian Migrants

 1. Food to explore in Canada

-After migrating to Canada, you should be ready to adjust with how Canadians cook and eat.
-While Canada is highly diversified, there is still a possibility that you may not find the grocery or food that you may need.
-In Canada, you will come across new cuisines and will be exposed to many food cultures.
+After migrating to Canada, you should be ready to adjust to how Canadians cook and eat.
+While Canada is highly diversified, there is still a possibility that you may not find the groceries or food that you need.
+In Canada, you will encounter new cuisines and be exposed to diverse food cultures.

 It is encouraged that you try the new Canadian and other cultural delicacies.
 Groceries and vegetables can be found in supermarkets like Costco.
-There are family-owned farms that sell locally and organically grown vegetables that are generally expensive.
+There are family-owned farms that sell locally and organically grown vegetables, which are generally more expensive.

 We also encourage you to focus on healthier food options such as Sushi.